 Nancy Thompson: Well, he scraped his fingernails along things.
 Actually, they were more like finger-knives or something; something he’d made himself.
 They made a horrible sound…

 [imitating nails on a chalkboard]

-The key to A Nightmare on Elm Street‘s effectiveness is that you are never sure if what you are experiencing are dreams or reality.
+The key to A Nightmare on Elm Street‘s effectiveness is that you’re never sure if what you are experiencing are dreams or reality.
 Craven pays close attention to the mind-bending unrealities of slumber, and particularly the purgatorial place in-between, that moment when we are at our most vulnerable.
-Whether it’s Krueger’s leering impression in the wall above Nancy’s bed or the moment when his claw appears between her legs as she drifts in and out of slumber in the bathtub, the blurred delineations establish a sense of uncertainty that leaves us feeling ill at ease.
+Whether it’s Krueger’s leering impression in the wall above Nancy’s bed or the moment when his claw appears between her legs as she drifts in and out of slumber, the blurred delineations establish a sense of uncertainty that leaves us in a constant state of unease.
 We’ve all had that feeling when dreams seem to cross over into reality and you wonder if it was in fact real, or when you know you are dreaming but are still unable to determine your fate.
 When Nancy asks Glen to keep watch while she enters her dreams in search of Krueger, her sleeping friend joins her in that realm, and she accepts his claim that he is still awake and watching, despite the glaringly obvious.

 Nancy Thompson: I know you’re there, Freddy.